aravindhsampath/aravindh.net/content/posts/blog-ci/index.md

 +++

 ## Goal
 Have a seamless way to write blog posts on my Mac and have the website transparently build and deploy upon saving the file locally.
+This means that whenever I make changes to my website's code, the updates are automatically deployed to production without any manual intervention.

 ## How?
 ![cicd-workflow](cicd-workflow.excalidraw.svg)